thinkful-ei26/Down-The-Block-Client/README.md

 ### Server App Tech Stack

-The server repo can be found at https://github.com/thinkful-ei26/Down-The-Block-Server
+The server app is deployed to Heroku at https://down-the-block-server.herokuapp.com/ can be found at https://github.com/thinkful-ei26/Down-The-Block-Server

 -Node with Express